Chixide1/Creative-Approval/README.md

 - Heuristics vs. Models: For speed and simplicity, I used heuristics (color ranges, basic keyword search).
 In production, I would adopt lightweight ML models for higher accuracy.
 - False Positives: Color-based checks may flag safe images.
 To avoid unfair rejections, I defaulted to REQUIRES\_REVIEW rather than outright rejection.
-- Policy Coverage: I selected rules that are both feasible to approximate offline (per the brief) and grounded in the CAP Code and Global Outdoor Guidelines.